The Name Wrapper is a new contract for ENS that allows you to "wrap" any ENS name into a ERC-1155 NFT.

 Without the Name Wrapper

-Before the Name Wrapper, only .eth 2LDs (second-level domains, like ens.eth) had ERC-721 NFTs associated with them, unless the owner created a separate custom contract.
+Before the Name Wrapper, only .eth 2LDs (second-level names, like ens.eth) had ERC-721 NFTs associated with them, unless the owner created a separate custom contract.

 With the Name Wrapper